alastairwyse/TypeScriptUtilities/README.md

 ##### Validating TypeScript enums...

-Enums are tricky because whilst you can use the 'keyof typeof' statement to retrieve the values of a specifid enum at runtime, I haven't found a way to do the same for generic enum type variable (i.e. the 'T' in a method signature like ConvertEnum<T>()).
+Enums are tricky because whilst you can use the 'keyof typeof' statement to retrieve the values of a specifid enum at runtime, I haven't found a way to do the same for generic enum type variables (i.e. the 'T' in a method signature like ConvertEnum&lt;T&gt;()).
 Hence ContainerObjectTypeValidator has a method ConvertEnum(defined as follows...)

 ```
 public ConvertEnum(untypedEnumValue: any, enumValuesAndMappings: Array<string | [ string, string ]>) : string
 ```

 ...which requires the valid enum values to be provided in parameter 'enumValuesAndMappings'.
 The parameter is a TypeScript [Union](https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types) which can be either...
-* an Array<string> where the value of 'untypedEnumValue' is expected to exactly match the enum value defined in TypeScript, OR
+* an Array&lt;string&gt; where the value of 'untypedEnumValue' is expected to exactly match the enum value defined in TypeScript, OR
-* an Array<[ string, string ]> where the value of 'untypedEnumValue' needs to be mapped to the enum value defined in TypeScript (see example below)
+* an Array&lt;[ string, string ]&gt; where the value of 'untypedEnumValue' needs to be mapped to the enum value defined in TypeScript (see example below)

 ```
 let untypedEnum = "Pack";